-23 Schedule 2, Part 3, Class MA of the GPDO
+23 Schedule 2, Part 3, Class MA of the GPDO.
+Please note that these rights do not apply in the Central Business District of Central Milton Keynes.

 - a site location plan; - where two or more dwellings are being provided, and where the building is 7 storeys or 18 metres or more in height, a fire statement24.